aalexmmaldonado/dotura/README.md

 #### NVIDIA GPUs

 Using Arch with NVIDIA GPUs will be a little more complicated.
-You will likely need to disable [Kernel Mode Setting (KMS)](https://wiki.archlinux.org/title/Kernel_mode_setting) when creating the Live USB.
+You will likely need to turn off [Kernel Mode Setting (KMS)](https://wiki.archlinux.org/title/Kernel_mode_setting) when creating the Live USB.
 After installation, you will also need to turn off KMS manually using the following steps.

 1. Press `e` when you see the bootloader after turning on your computer.